J4X-98/Writeups/CTFs/SEETF2023/PigeonBank/writeup.md

 ## Solution

-I wanted to play around with [Slither](https://github.com/crytic/slither) a bit so idecided on using it to do a basic analysis of the contract.
-Interestingly it yielded me 2 vulnerbailities related to the files.
+I wanted to play around with [Slither](https://github.com/crytic/slither) a bit so I decided on using it to do a basic analysis of the contract.
+Interestingly it yielded me 2 vulnerabilities related to the files.
 I cut off a lot here as it somehow also decided to analyze the whole foundry library...

 ```bash
 Reentrancy in PETH.withdrawAll(address) (src/PETH.sol#40-45):